uit-no-old/elixir-excelerate/meta-pipe.md

 There are four operational scenarios for META-pipe: automated batch processing to populate the marince reference database, interactive analysis of user provided data, interactive analysis of public data combined in a new way, and interactive exploration of previously processed data.

 For automated batch processing the workflow is as follows:
-1. A marine dataset becomes available in ENA (either because it is deposited as public, or the private time ends).
+1. A marine dataset is discovered and scheduled to be added to the [[marine reference database]].
 2. The data is transfered to an Elixir cloud resource with META-pipe.
 3. The data is processed by META-pipe.
-4. The assembled nucletiods and proteins are added to the reference database. **ALL OR JUST PUBLIC?**
+4. The assembled nucletiods and proteins are added to the reference database.
 5. Public results are added to the META-pipe results database.
-Private results are archived with a publication date at which they will be added to the results database.
 6. Public results are harmonized with MGP results, and search engine data structures are updated.

 Notes:
-* Intially we will manually transfer public marine metagenomic datasets from MGP.
+* Intially we will manually transfer public marine metagenomic datasets from ENA.
-* Initially we will not harmonize results with MGP.
+* Initially we will not harmonize results with EMG.

 For analysis of user provided data:
 1. The user deposits the data to be analyzed in ENA.
 2. The user selects META-pipe for data analysis, or the user configures a pipeline with a subset of the META-pipe tools.
-3. Same as Step 3 above
+3. The data is tranfered as described in Step 2 above
-4. Same as Step 4 above
+4. The data is processed by META-pipe as in Step 3 above
-5. Same as Step 5 above
+5. For public data the assembled nucletiods and proteins are added to the reference database as described in step 4 above.
+Private results are archived with a publication date at which they will be added to the reference database.
+6. Public data is added to the results database as described in Step 5 above, and private data will be added latter on the publication date.
-6. Same as Step 6 above
+6. Public data is harmonized with EMB results as in Step 6 above, and private data will harmonized latter.

 Notes:
 * We do not initially support ENA deposit, nor selection of META-pipe.
 Instead the data must be submitted throught the META-pipe GUI.